mavryk-network/flexmasa/README.md

-Flexmasa: Flexible Mavryk Sandboxes
+MavBox: Mavryk Sandboxes
 ==================================

-This repository contains the Flexmasa library used in [mavryk-network/mavryk-protocol](https://gitlab.com/mavryk-network/mavryk-protocol) to build the `mavryk-sandbox` [tests](https://protocol.mavryk.org/developer/flexmasa.html), as well as some extra testing utilities, such as the `flexmasa` application, which may be useful to the greater community (e.g. to test third party tools against fully functional Mavryk sandboxes).
+This repository contains the MavBox library used in [mavryk-network/mavryk-protocol](https://gitlab.com/mavryk-network/mavryk-protocol) to build the `mavryk-sandbox` [tests](https://protocol.mavryk.org/developer/mavbox.html), as well as some extra testing utilities, such as the `mavbox` application, which may be useful to the greater community (e.g. to test third party tools against fully functional Mavryk sandboxes).